Skip to content

 Squares rotate smoothly from 0 to 360 degrees across the grid.

-entity.fit_to_cell(scale) auto-sizes any entity to fit within its cell. scale is the fraction of cell area to fill (0.0 to 1.0).
+entity.fit_to_surface(scale) auto-sizes any entity to fit within its surface. scale is the fraction of surface area to fill (0.0 to 1.0).
 Works with both EntityGroup and Text entities.

-By default, fit_to_cell uses bounds(visual=True) so that stroke width is accounted for — stroked entities won't spill beyond cell edges after fitting.
+By default, fit_to_surface uses bounds(visual=True) so that stroke width is accounted for — stroked entities won't spill beyond surface edges after fitting.
 Pass visual=False for pure geometric fitting that ignores stroke width:

 Scale comparison